tianocore/edk2-pytool-extensions/docs/user/tools/using_stuart_report.md

 executed binary used for testing.
 It provides a more accurate representation of the current code coverage as most UEFI developers will care about code coverage of a specific library.
-Additionally, some files are used in multiple INFs, which this report will more accruately depict.
+Additionally, some files are used in multiple INFs, which this report will more accurately depict.

 Due to the complex nature involved in building a UEFI package, code coverage results can also contain code coverage results for INFs outside of the package